 - West Indian

 Tibetan Lore, Gods, Demigods, Heroes, Symbols, and Other Famous Mythological Characters

 Abominable Snowmanread more »

 AdidharmaA primaeval Buddhist goddess.
-Occasionally called Adidharma, Adhidharma, Adhidharma, adidharma, adhidharma or adhidharma.
+Referred to as Adidharma, Adhidharma, Adhidharma, adidharma, adhidharma or adhidharma.

 AkasagarbhaA Buddhist sky-god.
 The twelfth bodhisattva.
-Also referred to as Akasagarbha, Akasha, Akasha, Khagarbha, Khagarbha, Japanese Kokuzo or Japanese Kokuzo.
+Sometimes referred to as Akasagarbha, Akasha, Akasha, Khagarbha, Khagarbha, Japanese Kokuzo or Japanese Kokuzo.

 Amoghasiddhiread more »

 apsarasread more »

 BalanchoOne of the Five Lands.
 This realm was the home of giants who lived for over 500 years, herding cattle.
 In some lore, occasionally identified as Balancho, Balang Cho or Balang Cho.